 When It Comes to Red Wine Stain Removal, Threads Count

 Spilling red wine on your carpet or a favorite dress is disheartening “but it shouldn’t be the end of the world,” according to LA-based textile expert Deborah Young.
-An author, instructor, and consultant who understands fibers inside and out, Young is known as The Textile Expert.
+Young, also known as The Textile Expert, is an author, instructor, and consultant who knows fibers inside and out.
 She believes it helps to understand some general stain removal principles, so you know what you’re up against.
 “There are two things you need to know,” says Young.
 “First, is the nature of the stain.
 And second, the fiber content of the fabric in question.”
 There are three kinds of stains—oily (butter, salad dressing), organic (grass, blood) and inorganic (ink, markers)—with organic stains being by far the easiest to remove.
-The good news is that all red wine stains are organic in the sense that wine’s ingredients are found in nature.
+The good news is that all red wine stains are organic.
+(In the sense that you find wine’s ingredients in nature.)

 Next, consider where the wine has landed: Was it on your crisp, cotton shirt or linen tablecloth?
 Or your Teflon-reinforced carpet?
 Cotton and linen (and silk and wool) are natural fibers, so they’re naturally absorbent.
 They’re as quick to embrace a red wine stain as they are to release it.
 On the other hand, most carpet and many upholstery fabrics are synthetic (think: polyester, nylon, and acrylic) and not absorbent.